cdthedrummer/quizdumb/docs/DEVELOPMENT_PROMPT.md

-# Development Prompt for Claude
+# Development Session Prompt

-When working with Claude on the QuizDumb project, use this prompt to ensure consistent and effective development:

-"I'm working on the QuizDumb Flutter quiz app (https://github.com/cdthedrummer/quizdumb).
+I'm working on the QuizDumb Flutter quiz app (https://github.com/cdthedrummer/quizdumb).
 This is a Flutter/Dart project, not React/Web.
-Please help me [describe your task].
+Please check out PROJECT_UPDATE.md from /docs to understand the current state and requirements.

 Key requirements:
 1. Push all changes directly to GitHub using create_or_update_file